BedRug Bed Liner Review: Protects Your Paint Finish (And Your Knees)

 • Hook and loop fasteners may become brittle over time

 A BedRug is an innovative new concept in bed liners designed to protect the surface and finish of your truck’s cargo box.
-BedRug liners are comprised of a closed-cell foam similar to that used in high-end lifejackets which means that it will not break down when exposed to water, resists mildew, and does not absorb water.
-The foam is 3/4 of an inch thick and is computer designed to guarantee the proper fit for your application.
+BedRug liners comprise a closed-cell foam similar to that used in high-end lifejackets which means that it will not break down when exposed to water, resists mildew, and does not absorb water.
+The foam is 3/4 of an inch thick and is computer-designed to guarantee the proper fit for your application.
 This means that installation is quite simple and that you will end up with a perfectly level floor surface.
 The foam does not affect the finish of your truck as the foam backing is nonabrasive.

 TRBedrug_floor_panelsHow does it work?

-The BedRug uses Velcro to secure it in place, but it comes fitted with the loop material stitched in place so you only have to apply the hook fasteners in the designated areas.
-Once you have secured the fastening strips in place you need to position the assembled bed rug in place to check on fit and verify that the fasteners will be in the correct spot.
+The BedRug uses Velcro to secure it, but it comes fitted with the loop material stitched in place so you only have to apply the hook fasteners in the designated areas.
+Once you have secured the fastening strips, you need to position the assembled bed rug to check on fit and verify that the fasteners will be in the correct spot.

 Assembling the Kit